Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 If you have a kit with an adjustable mount (Thorlabs KC1) at the back end, that can be used to do the fine adjustment using its three screws as it can translate a few mm back and forth.

 First time users do not appreciate how precise the spacing needs to be.
 But it's less than 1/10th the width of a human hair - a few microns.
-Sliding the mount back and forth will not work.
+Sliding the mount back and forth will probably not work.

 It's also essential to avoid back-reflections into the laser, which will likely destabilize it and create chaos in the display.
-The alignment should be adjusted such the the reflections from the SFPI (mostly the front mirror) do NOT enter the laser's aperture.
+The alignment should be adjusted such that the reflections from the SFPI (mostly the front mirror) do NOT enter the laser's aperture.
 With the confocal cavity SFPI, a slight offset will not significantly affect resolution.
-Ideally, an optical isolator could be used but they are pricey.
+Ideally, an optical isolator could be used but they are quite pricey.

 Alternate Mode Degenerate Configurations (Advanced)